 Irrelevant experience is anything that won’t help you land the interview.
 It may be experience from 15 years ago, or job titles before you earned a certification or degree that set you on your current career path.
 When you’re well-established in your career, you can remove entry-level positions from your resume.

 That’s right!
 If you’ve been in your field for many years, you can be selective about what job titles you include on your resume.
-Unlike a CV, a resume does not have to be an exhaustive list of your work history.
-Your resume is a marketing document to sell your best qualities and qualifications.
+Remember, your resume is a marketing document to sell your best qualities and qualifications.
+If necessary, older positions can be moved to a separate Additional Experience section.

 In general, consider these three things to determine whether your experience is irrelevant: